 But why the need to reinstall your Mac?

 Reinstalling the operating system makes sure that you will be able to get rid of the files that accumulate locally on your Mac.
 If you are wondering what those files are, we are talking about the local cache (recently opened files), history, system restore points, local backups, and some other junk data that may have accumulated over time.
 Sometimes freeing up such data is very important to speed up a slow Mac and it could turn up to be the main reason it is sluggish.

-Other Methods to Additionally Speed Up a Slow Mac
+Extra Tips on How to Speed Up a Slow Mac

 Besides these main methods that will surely speed up a slow Mac, we have also prepared some additional steps that may turn out to be just as important for performance improvement.
 With their help, you will likely benefit in the long term as well, because some of these methods are can not only improve your Mac speed but keep it that way for a while.

 One of the best tools in macOS is Spotlight, no doubt.
 But it can also become a liability, especially If you are running an older Mac.
 The main reason for this is that it takes some time for the software to re-index your file system and if you have 2 storage drives, it may even take longer.